-Operational greenhouse gas emissions
+Operational greenhouse gas emissions7

-11.0 MtCO2-e ✓ 25% from FY2021
+11.0 MtCO2-e

-1 Data does not include land managed for rehabilitation or conservation as part of social investment.

-2 For information on adjustment to the FY2017 baseline, refer to OFR 7.16.

-3 Presented on a Total operations basis.
-For more information refer to BHP Economic Contribution Report 2022.

-4 Calculated on an accruals and presented on a Total operations basis.
-For more information refer to BHP Economic Contribution Report 2022.

-5 Operational electricity comprises approximately one quarter of our total operational energy consumption.

-- 6 This includes US\$19.6 billion in specie dividend from distributing Woodside shares received as consideration for the sale of BHP Petroleum. - 7 Adjusted for Discontinued operations (Petroleum) and the divestment of BMC.
+- 1 Data does not include land managed for rehabilitation or conservation as part of social investment. - 2 For information on adjustment to the FY2017 baseline, refer to OFR 7.16. - 3 Presented on a Total operations basis.
+For more information refer to BHP Economic Contribution Report 2022 to be released in September 2022. - 4 Calculated on an accruals and presented on a Total operations basis.
+For more information refer to BHP Economic Contribution Report 2022 to be released in September 2022. - 5 Operational electricity comprises approximately one quarter of our total operational energy consumption. - This includes US\$19.6 billion in specie dividend from distributing Woodside shares received as consideration for the sale of BHP Petroleum. - Adjusted for Discontinued operations (Petroleum) and the divestment of BMC.